 You’d be surprised at how many children’s beds are coated in toxic paint or made from unsafe plastics.
-It’s important to pay attention to this, because children are notorious for exploring their environments with their mouths.
+It’s essential to pay attention to this because children are notorious for exploring their environments with their mouths.
 If your little one does decide to take a bite of their bed frame, you want to have some peace of mind that any paint flakes are not doing to cause them any harm.

 As your child gets older, they might take to jumping on and off their bed, so you want to make sure it’s sturdy enough to withstand their playtime.
 The last thing you want is your child to launch themselves onto their bed and have it collapse on top of them.
-Buying a bed made from strong wood or metal is ideal, but some flimsy types of wood or plastics can be prone to breaking down over time.
+Buying a bed made from solid wood or metal is ideal, but some flimsy types of wood or plastics can be prone to breaking down over time.

 Having a bed that’s too high could mean that your child will struggle to climb in and out, which may increase their risk of falling.
 Keep their bed at a lower height and avoid bunk beds until you’re sure they’re old enough to manage climbing up a set of stairs or a ladder.

 You might be surprised to hear that mattresses can impact how safe your child is when in bed, especially when they’re a baby.
-Young children need a safe, breathable mattress that supports them during their development and allows them to regulate their body temperature easily.
+Young children need a safe, breathable mattress that supports them during their development and allows them to regulate their body temperature quickly.
 It’s also a good idea to buy a mattress and blankets made from natural fibers if your child suffers from allergies.
 Check for hypoallergenic stickers and avoid synthetic materials that could restrict your child’s breathing during the night.

 Try not to panic too much when picking out your child’s first bed.
 While it’s an important decision, you’re sure to make the right choice with a little bit of research.